-Equorix engages with technology owners, operating partners, distributors, and strategic counterparties across each of our six portfolio sectors.
-We are selective, deliberate, and structured in how we form partnerships.
+Equorix is a closed, partner-capitalized platform.
+We engage with technology owners, operating partners, distributors, and capital-contributing partners across each of our six portfolio sectors — funded entirely by the partners who build with us.
+We are selective, deliberate, and structured in how we form partnerships, and we do not raise external investor capital.

 Each archetype follows a different engagement structure.
 Most active partnerships fall into one of these categories.